Good morning, we will move to the first item on the agenda which is the election of chair.

 So Kent Police say that we must have full confidence

-in license holders to promote every aspect
+in license holders to promote every aspect of the licensing

 The standards they set will define the safety